Cole-DwellStudio/restaurant-page/README.md

 # restaurant-page

-## Repository for Odin Project Restaurant Page - Student Project
+## Odin Project - Restaurant Page - Student Project

 ### Images from Unsplash.
 Thank you to the following authors: